Zongyi000/amazingClothes/README.md

 ### Add New(Zongyi Jiang)
 - add external api for each clothes, it allows user to upload a certain shopping website

+### Top 10 (Peiyao Li)
+- add top sorting, user info and like amount on top 10 clothes